Competition Terms and Conditions

 - Parents/Legal Guardians of competition winners must be willing to sign a Talent Release Form.

-- Parents/Legal Guardians of the competition winners must also a legal consent form that allows the winners to travel to Canberra between 20-23 November 2016.
+- Parents/Legal Guardians of the competition winners must also be willing to sign a legal consent form, and a medical form, that allows the winners to travel to Canberra between 3-6 December 2017.

 - a) Country to Canberra is cognisant of the fact that final exams may impede on the ability for Year 12 students to be able to travel on these dates.
 Unfortunately, Country to Canberra is unable to change the Power Trip dates and therefore, students must be available on the specified dates.